Stratio/cassandra-lucene-index/README.rst

 containing the plugin and add it to the Cassandra’s classpath:

 -  Build the plugin with Maven: ``mvn clean package``
--  Copy the generated JAR to the lib folder of your comaptible Cassandra installation:
+-  Copy the generated JAR to the lib folder of your compatible Cassandra installation:
-   ``cp target/cassandra-lucene-index-2.1.8.1-SNAPSHOT.jar <CASSANDRA_HOME>/lib/``
+   ``cp plugin/target/cassandra-lucene-index-plugin-2.1.8.1-SNAPSHOT.jar <CASSANDRA_HOME>/lib/``
 -  Start/restart Cassandra as usual

-Patching can also be done with this Maven profile, specifying the path of your Cassandra installation:
+Alternatively, patching can also be done with this Maven profile, specifying the path of your Cassandra installation:

 .. code-block:: bash

     mvn clean package -Ppatch -Dcassandra_home=<CASSANDRA_HOME>

-Alternatively, if you don’t have an installed version of Cassandra, there is a profile to let Maven download and patch the proper version of Apache Cassandra:
+If you don’t have an installed version of Cassandra, there is also an alternative profile to let Maven download and patch the proper version of Apache Cassandra:

 .. code-block:: bash